-While it is reassuring that the COVID-19 virus rarely makes children physically ill, in this episode we’re exploring what impact the coronavirus crisis is having on the mental health children with disabilities.
-And we’re looking at how parents can best look after their children’s emotional wellbeing at home during the current lockdown, while responding to the crisis in a way that builds their emotional resilience.
+While it's reassuring that the COVID-19 virus rarely makes children physically ill, in this episode we’re exploring what impact the coronavirus crisis is having on the mental health children with disabilities.
+We’re also looking at how parents can best take care of their children’s emotional wellbeing at home during the current lockdown, while responding to the crisis in a way that builds their emotional resilience.

 To discuss these issues, Pod-Ability host Dave King is joined remotely over Skype by Tamsin Cottis, an acclaimed senior child psychotherapist and pioneer in the area of psychotherapy for children with learning disabilities, a subject she has written widely about.
 Also joining him is Rosalind Grainger, mother of Esja who has a learning disability.
 Roz is herself also a psychotherapist.